• Buy From Us

 They don’t have to be, though.
 You can identify as bi or pan because they have a broadly similar definition (depending on YOUR experience of being bi or pan).
 However, there are a few reasons why one may be preferable to the other.

 For starters, being bisexual can imply that you are attracted to both the same and different genders – but not all of them.
 You may be drawn to boys and non-binary people, girls and non-binary people, boys and girls, or a variety of specific non-binary genders, but not all of them.
 You could be attracted to anyone with any number of different identities, and that’s perfectly fine.
-Don’t feel obligated to like everyone in order to identify as bi.
+Don’t feel obligated to like everyone to identify as bi.

 Furthermore, bisexuality has a long history.
 Keeping the label of bisexual can mean remembering all the people who came before you and identifying with them as a community.